topched/nodeLearning/README.md

 * Create new user when creating a player and link the collections
 * Create player page
 * Create teams and link players
 * Add more fields to the player model
+* Format birthdate so its more human-friendly
 * (more to come)